uliwitness/Stacksmith/README.md

 How to build
 ------------

-Make sure you've inited all the submodules (especially the Leonie sub-submodule of the Forge submodule!), and then just build the Stacksmith Xcode project.
+Make sure you've inited all the submodules (especially the Leonie sub-submodule of the Forge submodule!) using

+	git submodule update --init --recursive

+then just build the Stacksmith Xcode project.
 If you want to contribute, note that you'll probably have to change the subprojects to point to your own clones of the subprojects.
 These instructions might be helpful: http://365git.tumblr.com/post/12581972612/set-up-a-submodule-where-only-you-have-write-access

 Debugging Hammer code